 Cleopatra is legendary for many things—she was the last pharaoh of ancient Egypt, she was smart and stunningly beautiful, and she formed alliances with both ancient Rome's Julius Caesar and Mark Antony.
-She also bathed in milk, and that's also the stuff of legend since she was also known for her beautiful skin.
+She also bathed in milk, and that's also the stuff of legend since she was known for her beautiful skin.
 Cleopatra reportedly used donkey milk for her baths, and it's believed she also added honey and lavender to the milk, with scattered rose petals floating in her bath.

 Milk Bath Benefits